December 2018

 The rest of from a visit in a May 2019:

-The National Trust’s #Labassa in Caulfield is full of very grand heavily decorated rooms, and then there’s these, the #unrestored rooms upstairs, with occasional bit of antique furniture.
-Barely touched since the last tenants moved out in the 70s.
+The National Trust’s #Labassa in Caulfield is full of very grand heavily decorated rooms, and then there’s these, the #unrestored rooms upstairs, with occasional bits of antique furniture.
+Barely touched since the last tenants moved out in 1980.
 One of the partition walls that divided up all the grand rooms still there (note didn’t go to the ceiling).
 And the tearoom toilet.

 Something for your bedroom ?
 Some random furniture at #Labassa, in an upstairs corridor.
 I don’t even know what it is, let alone how anyone got it up there.
 Neo Renaissance ?
 Neo Baroque ?
 A bit of each ?
 I assume 1890s.